 Nothing beats the crackle and warmth of lo-fi music.

-In this YouTube Shorts video, we showcase five lo-fi music plugins that can help you achieve that vintage sound that’s in your head.
+In this YouTube Shorts video above, we showcase five lo-fi music plugins that can help you achieve that vintage sound that’s in your head.
 We cover both instruments as well as effects plugins, and explore both free and paid options.
 Watch along to get a taste of how each plugin sounds, and download them via the links below.

 1. Keyzone Classic by Bitsonic Audio (free)

 First on our list is Bitsonic Audio’s Keyzone Classic.
 This free software instrument comes with several presets (Piano from Keyzone 1, Yamaha Grand Piano, Steinway Grand Piano, and Basic Electric Piano) that are simple but timeless.

 2. Tape MELLO-FI by Arturia ($99)